ordovas/ordovas.github.io/cv/README.md

 ## About me

-I’m a versatile data science consultant based in Madrid.
-I’m capable of helping clients to solve their problems creatively and handle complex databases to obtain precise, understandable and useful insights.
-I have many years of analytical experience and I've recently started to fully adapt to a professional environment where I am involved in a cross functional client's project as well as several internal projects involving machine learning pipelines.
+I’m a versatile data scientist based in Madrid.
+I’m capable of helping clients to solve their problems creatively and handle complex data to obtain precise, understandable and useful insights.
+I have many years of analytical experience and I've recently started to fully adapt to a professional environment where I am involved in a cross functional projects involving machine learning pipelines.

 My experience helps me apply skills like teamwork, meeting deadlines, and communicating results and complex ideas effectively to a non-technical audience.
 I'm a curious and fast learner of latest techniques in data science.